The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

 How to use the welding equipment rightly

-The instructions of the manufacturer come with all welding equipment.
-They contain crucial safety info and informational procedures that maximize the machine’s potential; therefore, users must read, understand, and follow those safety practices carefully.
+The manufacturer's instructions come with all welding equipment.
+They contain crucial safety info and informational procedures that maximize the machine's potential; therefore, users must read, understand, and follow those safety practices carefully.

 When the welder is working, the work circuit is hot to the extent that it can produce electricity.
 Therefore, avoiding hot parts with wet clothing and bare skin is crucial since the electric shock can result in sudden death.
 Other things are safely maintaining the electrode holder, welding machine, welding cable, and work clamp.
 While working above the floor level, people have to employ the safety of the welding equipment, like using the best equipment for protection in the event they unexpectedly fall.
 Always remember to replace insulation that is damaged.